-This Thai Salad is absolutely sensational and one of my most tried and tested favourites.
-So simple to prepare it belies it’s big flavour punch from the thai salad dressing.
+This Easy Thai Salad is absolutely sensational and one of my most tried and tested favourites.
+So simple and easy to prepare it belies it’s big flavour punch from the thai salad dressing.
 Full of incredible Asian flavours, pimp it up or down to suit your hottest desires.

 This is a vegetarian Thai Salad but I do often make it into a Chicken Thai Salad or serve it alongside my BBQ Chicken Kebabs.
 It is light, full of veg and off the scale delicious.
 It tastes decadent even if it is light and healthy.
 Plus it only takes 15 minutes or so from start to crunchy finish.
 If you like the whole Asian Peanut Butter, Lime, Coriander thing then this salad is so your bag, trust me.

 But first some……

 This week has seen my son go on his very first residential school trip.
 Of course I was devastated and thrilled at the same time.